-Visual, Hearing or Multi-sensory Impairment - can affect a child or young person's (CYP) ability to access the facilities, equipment or curriculum delivered universally.
+Visual, Hearing or Multi-sensory Impairment - can affect a child or young person's (CVP) ability of access the facilities, equipment or curriculum delivered universally.
 All educational offers should be reviewed from the perspective of sensory and/or physical needs to ensure it is inclusive.